Applications & Technology

 Q1.
 How does DU validate income and employment using an asset verification report?

+The new capability compares borrower income (wage and non-wage) and employment information within the loan application against deposits in an asset verification report’s transaction history.
 When a recurring deposit can be matched to a borrower’s income source, DU will validate the income, provided that the income value calculated by DU supports the income provided by the lender on the loan application.
 Employment may also be validated when income can be calculated for the borrower’s wage income even if the calculated amount cannot be used to validate the lender provided income amount.
-When income or employment is validated using an asset verification report, lenders receive relief from enforcement of related representations and warranties if the loan closes by the date specified in the DU messages and all other conditions of the DU validation service are met.

 Q2.
 Why is opt-in necessary?